 In-person classes will be cancelled or delayed only under extreme circumstances, such as severely inclement weather or other emergency situations.
 Students, faculty and staff have the ability to have emergency notifications sent to their cell phone.
-For instructions, see below.

-Faculty have the option to meet remotely in the event that in-person classes are cancelled.
+Faculty have the option to hold class meetings remotely in the event that in-person classes are cancelled.
 If they do meet remotely, they will not have to use makeup days later in the semester.
 This decision will be left to the discretion of the faculty member.

 When the College makes the decision to delay or cancel in-person classes due to severely inclement weather or other emergency situations, this does not apply to online classes.
-However, a faculty member teaching an online course from a physical classroom on campus, will have the discretion to cancel the class.
+However, a faculty member teaching an online course from a physical classroom on campus will have the discretion to cancel the class.

 Online class meetings will take place as originally scheduled unless otherwise noted.
 Faculty members who are unable to host online class meetings as scheduled are encouraged to notify students as quickly as possible upon making that determination.